nagasudhirpulla/taming_python/blog/skills/create_sequence_of_numbers.md

 # [0, 2, 4, 6, 8, 10, 12, 14, 16]
 ```

-### Approach 3 - using numpy arrange and linspace functions
+### Approach 3 - using numpy 'arrange' and 'linspace' functions

 ### Online Interpreter
 You can run these codes online at https://www.programiz.com/python-programming/online-compiler/